-• Register 13.1.12 Validate all established process controls prior to implementation of the food safety plan, upon changes requiring re-validation or within 90 calendar days of the first food production.
-Validate allergen, sanitation and supplychain controls as appropriate to the nature of the hazard, control and facility.
-The PCQI (or authorized designee) Register reviews monitoring and corrective action records within 7 days.
+13.1.13 The PCQI (or authorized designee) reviews monitoring and corrective action records within 7 days.
 Where an alternate timeframe exceeding 7 days is used, the PCQI must document justification.
 The PCQI (or authorized designee) reviews verification records for all preventive controls (e.g., calibration records, product testing, supply-chain audits) within a reasonable timeframe after the record is created.
-13.1.14 Where product testing for a pathogen (or indicator organism) or other hazard is used as a verification activity, a scientifically valid and written testing procedure must identify the following: Sampling procedure to include method, quantity, frequency, and
+13.1.14 Where product testing for a pathogen (or indicator organism) or other hazard is used as a verification activity, a scientifically valid and written testing procedure must identify the following: Sampling procedure to include method, quantity, frequency, and number of samples Analytical method Laboratory conducting analysis Corrective action procedure where pathogen is detected 13.1.15 Where environmental monitoring for a pathogen (or indicator organism) is used as a verification activity, a scientifically valid and written testing procedure must identify the following: Adequate number and location of sample sites Timing and frequency of sampling Analytical method Laboratory conducting analysis Corrective action procedure where pathogen is detected 13.1.16 Devices used to verify preventive controls must be calibrated.
+13.1.17 Identify a Preventive Controls Qualified Individual (PCQI) responsible for developing the food safety plan, validating preventing controls, review of records, and reanalysis of the plan.

-- Negistei

-number of samples

-Analytical method

-Laboratory conducting analysis :

-Corrective action procedure where pathogen is detected

-13.1.15 Where environmental monitoring for a pathogen (or indicator organism) is used as a verification activity, a scientifically valid and written testing procedure must identify the following:

-Adequate number and location of sample sites

-Timing and frequency of sampling

-Analytical method

-Laboratory conducting analysis

-Corrective action procedure where pathogen is detected

-13.1.16 Devices used to verify preventive controls must be calibrated.

-13.1.17 Identify a Preventive Controls Qualified Individual (PCQI) responsible for developing the food

-Register safety plan, validating preventing controls, review of records, and reanalysis of the plan.
 Document the PCQI's training and qualification via job experience.
-13.1.18 All records required by 21 CFR § 117 must include: • Date and time of activity being documented Signature/ initials of individual performing activity or conducting record review Information to identify the facility (e.g., name and location) Identity of the product and lot code where applicable 13.1.19 The owner, operator or agent in charge of facility must sign and date the written food safety plan initially and then upon any changes following reanalysis.
+13.1.18 All records required by 21 CFR § 117 must include: Date and time of activity being documented Signature/ initials of individual performing activity or conducting record review Information to identify the facility (e.g., name and location)

+Г Identity of the product and lot code where applicable 13.1.19 The owner, operator or agent in charge of facility must sign and date the written food safety plan initially and then upon any changes following reanalysis.
 13.1.20 All documents and records relating to the food safety plan (i.e., all records required by 21 CFR § 117) must be retained at the facility for 2 years after the record is created.
-Where records are stored offsite, they i i Keg gister must be retrievable within 24 hours with the exception of the food safety plan, which must remain onsite.
-13.1.21 Where a hazard requiring a supply-chain-applied control is identified in the hazard analysis, the receiving facility must establish and implement specific supplier approval and verification activities.
-Where a hazard requiring a supply-chain-applied control is identified AND the control is applied by an entity other than the receiving facility's supplier, the receiving facility is responsible for verifying implementation of the control.
-13.1.22 Supplier approval must be documented before receiving and using raw materials and ingredients.
-Verification activities must be conducted before receiving and using raw materials and ingredients on a temporary basis from unapproved suppliers.
-13.1.23 One or more supplier verification activities (defined in § 117.410(b)) must be conducted for each supplier before using raw materials and ingredients AND periodically thereafter nei gister at an adequate frequency.
-13.2.1 Human food by- products held for distribution as animal food must be held under conditions that will protect against contamination, including the following: - During holding, human food by- products for use as animal food must be accurately identified.
+Where records are stored offsite, they must be retrievable within 24 hours with the exception of the food safety plan, which must remain onsite. , , , , , , , , , , , , , , , , , , , , 13.1.21 Where a hazard requiring a supply-chain-applied control is identified in the hazard analysis, the receiving facility must establish and implement specific supplier approval and verification activities.
+Where a bound was didn't a superficial at a 12 and 12 at Where a hazard requiring a supply-chain-applied control is identified AND the control is applied by an entity other than the receiving facility's supplier, the receiving facility is responsible for verifying implementation of the control.
+13.1.22 Supplier approval must be documented before 10.1.22 receiving and using raw materials and ingredients.
+The second of th Verification activities must be conducted before receiving and using raw materials and ingredients on a temporary basis from unapproved suppliers.
+13.1.23 One or more supplier verification activities (defined in § 117.410(b)) must be conducted for each supplier before using raw materials and ingredients AND periodically thereafter at an adequate frequency.
+13.2.1 Human food by-products held for distribution as animal food must be held under conditions that will protect against contamination, including the following: During halding houses food by any dusto for you - During holding, human food by-products for use as animal food must be accurately identified. animar 1000 must be accurately identified.
 Labeling that identifies the product by the common or usual name must be affixed to or accompany the human food by-products for use as animal food when distributed.
-Shipping containers (e.g., totes, drums, and tubs) and bulk vehicles used to distribute human food by-products for use as animal food must be examined prior to use to protect against the contamination of animal food from the container or vehicle when the facility is responsible for transporting the human food by-products for use as animal food itself or arranges with a third party to transport the human food by- products for use as animal food.